NSU-SU21-CSE486-1/1712305_SU21_CSE486_1/Theory/Assignment/Assignment03/README.md

 <p>
-   In this assginment 03, we were instructed to desgin and implement tab based edit prfoile flow of assignment to and save the data to a room database.
+   In this assignment 03, we were instructed to design and implement tab based edit profile flow of assignment to and save the data to a room database.
 <p></p>
 <p>There are 2 new activities.</p>
 <ul>